Ex-FBI informant accused of lying about Bidens agrees to plead guilty to federal charges

 A former FBI informant accused of fabricating a multimillion-dollar bribery scheme involving President Joe Biden’s family has agreed to plead guilty to federal charges

-WASHINGTON -- A former FBI informant accused of fabricating a multimillion-dollar bribery scheme involving President Joe Biden’s family has agreed to plead guilty to federal charges, according to court papers filed Thursday.
+WASHINGTON -- A former FBI informant accused of falsely claiming that President Joe Biden and his son Hunter accepted bribes has agreed to plead guilty to federal charges, according to court papers filed Thursday.

+As part of the plea deal with Justice Department special counsel David Weiss, Alexander Smirnov will admit he fabricated that the story that became central to the Republican impeachment inquiry in Congress.

-Alexander Smirnov's deal with Justice Department special counsel David Weiss to plead guilty comes just weeks after prosecutors filed new tax evasion charges against him.
-The two sides will recommend a sentence of at least 48 months behind bars and no more than 72 months, according to the agreement.
+The plea agreement comes just weeks after prosecutors filed new tax evasion charges against Smirnov.
+The two sides will recommend a sentence of at least two years behind bars and no more than six years, according to the agreement.

 Attorneys for Smirnov didn't immediately respond to an email seeking comment Thursday.